-Students may add courses through the first full week of classes depending on space availability.
+Students may add courses themselves in Banner through the first full week of classes subject to seat availability.
 After this time, courses may be added only with the permission of the faculty member and the Dean of Students.

 III.
 Maximum and Minimum Course Loads